Nan-Do/phi-code/README.md

 ## 🤝 Contributing

-φ-Code is an open-source effort.
+$\varphi$-Code is an open-source effort.
 We welcome contributions to:

 * Expand the datasets for ranker training.
 * Improve the prompt templates (e.g., creating one for Codeforces).